julianbaffy/wp2-informatik-2025/README.md

   static/pygames/[courseID]\_[teacherName]/[studentName]\_[studentSurname]/...
   ```
   - `courseID` must be a number
-  - Each student’s directory must contain a file named `download.zip`. </br>
-  This file will be linked as download file in the grid.
+  - Each student’s directory must contain a file named `download.zip` or a repository named `web`. `download.zip` will be linked on the download-button in gamgrid, the `web` will be linked on the `play online` button and be opened in a new tab. </br>

 2. Deploy by pushing the commit to GitHub (the site will be automatically deployed via Vercel).
 Locally run `npm run dev`.